jtwleung/Final-Project-SQL/QA.md

 FULL OUTER JOIN new_columns nc
 ON oc.column_name = nc.column_name
-WHERE oc.column_name IS NULL OR nc.column_name IS NULL
+WHERE oc.column_name IS NULL OR nc.column_name IS NULL AND oc.column_name NOT IN ('transactions', 'productrefundamount', 'productquantity', 'itemquantity', 'itemrevenue', 'searchkeyword')  -- also remove the columns I dropped in my cleaning

 --5.
 Confirm the same order of originally-present columns from allsessions and allsessions_clean -- The below should return NULL SET